ulysses8791/ulysses8791.github.io/231_26F_syllabus.md

 ## Assessment & Grades

-Assignments will be weighed as follows:
+Assignments will be weighted as follows:

 | Assessment Component | Weight |
 | :--- | :---: |